gsmith257-cyber/EV1L-J3ST3R/README.md

 # EV1L J3ST3R
-An automated scanning, note taking, and basic exploitation tool
+#An automated scanning, note taking, and basic exploitation tool

+##Not complete yet

 Meant to help easily go through Hack The Box machine and TryHackMe rooms and take good notes throughout the process.